WICG/client-hints-infrastructure/README.md

 ## Opt-in mechanism

 Servers can opt-in to Client Hints by using the HTTP response headers described in the sections below.
+For security and privacy reasons, the opt-in must be received on the response of the top-level navigation, over a secure connection.
 They can similarly opt-in by using the headers' HTML equivalents, the `<meta>` HTML tag and its `http-equiv` attribute.

 ### `Accept-CH`